-Massachusetts has not seen the flourishing gaming future once expected.
+Massachusetts has not seen the flourishing gaming future it once expected.
 In 2011, when the Expanded Gaming Act was approved, Massachusetts saw itself poised to be the top dog in New England.
-The pandemic, as well as other issues, limited their growth.
-Since June 2020, Connecticut’s tribal casinos have enjoyed an advantage over its Massachusetts counter-parts by opening more than a month before them.
+Unfortunately, the pandemic, as well as other issues, limited their growth.
+Since June 2020, Connecticut’s tribal casinos have enjoyed an advantage over their Massachusetts counterparts by opening more than a month before them.
 However, the Massachusetts legislature, the Massachusetts Gaming Commission, and casinos are on the move.
 Here’s how Massachusetts Is Making Casinos More Competitive.

 Related Post – MASSACHUSETTS CASINOS ENDURE TOUGH ROAD

 The Massachusetts Gaming Commission, after insistent prodding by MGM Springfield and Encore Boston Harbor, approved craps and additional blackjack seats on the casino floor.
 Improved coronavirus statistics in the state influenced the change.

 The MGC kept craps, roulette, and poker tables closed when Massachusetts casinos closed in March of 2020.
 As a result, Craps and roulette have only recently opened up.
 Likewise, poker rooms are still not open.

 Another example of Massachusetts Making Casinos More Competitive is that dice are back on the casino floor.
 Craps tables will allow a maximum of six players, three on each side of a table, with plexiglass partitions between players and partitions for three dealers.
 The casino will enforce a minimum distance of four feet between seats.
 The dice will be sanitized between throws, most likely a change of shooters.
 Non-players will not be allowed to gather around tables.